samghelms/data-science-tools/README.md

 - start kernels on execute if they aren't already running
 - add new kernel option
 - persist kernel info / app state
+- Build an example that can run fully in the browser via iodide
+- Build documentation using docz
+- Look into integration with the theia ide
+- R kernel
+- SQL kernel (ODBC support - language server will have to come later)